utsaslab/pebblesdb/README.md

 PebblesDB requires `libsnappy` and `libtool`.
 To install on Linux, please use `sudo apt-get install libsnappy-dev libtool`.

-PebblesDB does not currently compile on Mac OSX.
+PebblesDB was built and compiled with g++-5, so it might not compile with later versions of g++ now.
+PebblesDB also does not currently compile on Mac OSX.

 ### Installation
 `$ cd pebblesdb/`